 On the flip side, from the perspective of an owner who wants to get out of the business, it can be too restrictive if he or she is not allowed to sell the interest at all.
 For example, after years of building a successful small business, one of the owners could decide to move on to another project or retire.
 Without the ability to sell his or her interest, the owner would be stuck in the business indefinitely.

 Neither of those situations is acceptable for most business owners.
 That’s why it is important to have the following provisions in an ownership agreement.
 These provisions strike a middle ground that allows for an owner to sell his or her interest in the business under certain circumstances but also allows the remaining owner to have some control over who can purchase that interest.

 Situation: An owner wants to sell his or her interest in the business.

 Problem: The remaining owner may not know or like the person buying the interest from the departing owner.

-Solution: Have a provision in the ownership agreement that allows for an owner to sell his or her interest under certain conditions (i.e. the company and/or the remaining owner have the right to purchase the interest before any other third party).
+Solution: Have a provision in the partnership or ownership agreement that allows for an owner to sell his or her interest under certain conditions (i.e. the company and/or the remaining owner have the right to purchase the interest before any other third party).